The Kolmogorov-Zakharov Model for Optical Fiber Communication

 Turbulence theory helps us to understand the mechanisms by which the signal of one user is transported to the other users in a multiuser communication system.
 For instance, kinetic equations provide accurate predictions of interference power.
 More importantly, the theory gives useful insights into inter-channel interactions in wavelength-division multiplexing (WDM).
-WWT also yields a suitable mathematical framework for statistical signal analysis in optical fiber, which we use in modeling.
-The contributions of the paper are organized as follows.
+WWT also yields a suitable mathematical framework for statistical signal analysis in optical fiber, which we use for modeling.